memgraph/docs/mage/query-modules/cpp/create.md

 #### Input:

-- `input_rel: Any` ➡ relationship, relationship's id or a list of relationships and relationships' ids.
+- `input_rel: Any` ➡ relationship, relationship's ID or a list of relationships and relationships' IDs.
 - `input_key: string` ➡ property key to be added to the relationship(s).
 - `input_value: Any` ➡ corresponding property value to be added to the relationship(s).